 The 2008 relocation of the Robba Fountain to the Gallery drew much attention.
 The long-planned undertaking was carried out during the tenure of Dr Barbara Jaki, the Director of the National Gallery of Slovenia since 2005.
 The occasion was marked by a symposium on the Robba Fountain and Robba’s oeuvre in 2010.

 Slovenian Impressionists and Their Time 1890–1920 was a landmark exhibition and research project of the Gallery.
 Realized in 2008, the grand-scale exhibition saw a rapturous reception by the public.
-It initiated the exhibition of Slovenian Impressionists in the Parisian Petit Palais in 2013.
+It initiated the exhibition of Slovenian Impressionists in the Parisian Petit Palais in 2013 and at the Prague Castle in 2019.
 In 2009, a travelling exhibition Works of Art from Prekmurje was mounted, one of rare regional overviews of art styles.
 The same year saw two exhibitions featuring works on paper, First Prints and Drawing in Slovenia I. The oeuvre of a sculptor Aljoz Gangl followed in 2010.
 New acquisitions of the National Gallery of Slovenia between 2001 and 2010 were presented in detail in 2012.
-In 2014 and 2015, paintings and sculpture of the Government Art Collection were showcased to the public.
+In 2014, 2015 and 2019, paintings and sculpture of the Government Art Collection were showcased to the public.
 The Gallery took over the custody of the Collection from the Executive Council of the Socialist Republic of Slovenia in 1986.

 Long past its due, the renovation of the Narodni dom Palace and the expansion of the Gallery started in 2012.
 The project was concluded with the inauguration of the new Permanent Collection of Art of Slovenia on 27 January 2016.
 At the grand opening, the bronze portrait of Dr Anica Cevc (1926–2011), a longtime Director of the Gallery, was unveiled.
 The sculpture is the work of Mirsad Begić.